Assistant Coach - Defensive Coordinator/Linebackers

 Assistant Coach - Special Teams/Running Backs

 Shane Fogarty, who served as offensive coordinator at Colby College in 2014, returned for his second stint at Fordham as an assistant with the football program in 2015.
-Fogarty, who previously served under former Fordham head coach Joe Moorhead as tight ends coach and special teams coordinator at Fordham in 2012, was responsible for the Rams’ special teams and running backs again in 2017.
+Fogarty, who previously served under former Fordham head coach Joe Moorhead as tight ends coach and special teams coordinator at Fordham in 2012, will be responsible for the Rams’ special teams and running backs again in 2018.

 Under Fogarty's tutelage, running back Chase Edmonds compiled 5,862 career rushing yards along with 74 career touchdowns and 67 career rushing touchdown, all school and Patriot League records.
 His 5,862 career rushing yards is fifth best in NCAA FCS history while his 67 career rushing touchdowns is fourth best and his career rushing yards/game average of 133.2 is 14th best.
 He also amassed 7,374 career all-purpose yards, a school and Patriot League career record, tenth best in NCAA FCS history.